simonedigregorio11/simonedigregorio11.github.io/homework2/index.md

 - **Reset:** clears inputs and charts, disables manual mode, and focuses *Plain text*.

 ## **Conclusion**
-The Caesar Cipher Demo illustrates the fundamental principles of symmetric encryption and classical cryptanalysis.
+**The Caesar Cipher Demo** illustrates the fundamental principles of **symmetric encryption** and **classical cryptanalysis**.
 Although insecure for real applications, it provides a valuable didactic tool for understanding how patterns in natural language can reveal hidden information.
-The integration of frequency analysis, implemented entirely in client-side JavaScript, demonstrates how computational methods can approximate linguistic inference, marking a clear link between cryptography, data analysis, and computer science education.
+The integration of frequency analysis, implemented entirely in client-side JavaScript, demonstrates how **computational methods** can approximate **linguistic inference**, marking a clear link between cryptography, data analysis, and computer science education.

 ---